swaziloo/halloween/animatronicCrow/BUILD.md

 Open the desired sketch and select 'Upload.'

 ### Sketches ###
+*Note that Arduino expects the animations.h file to be in the same folder as the animatrnoic-crow or test-animations sketches.*
 * [animatronic-crow](ino/animatronic-cros): The main software for your bird.
 You'll need to know the volume, stepper speed, and beak closed degrees so you can configure this for your particular crow.
 When connected to a PC, updates are sent to the Arduino Serial Monitor.
   * __TEST_MODE__ when set to true will illuminate the eyes whenever the sensor senses movement.
 Helpful for adjusting timeouts.
   * __SENSOR_MODE__ set to one of the following values: